 your own haggis in America (and who wouldn’t want to do that?!), but it’s illegal to import the stuff from the UK due to a ban on foods containing sheep lung, which is, like, ALL the good foods.
 Come on

-Alabama, Delaware, Georgia, Hawaii, Indiana, Iowa, Kentucky, Louisiana, Maryland, Montana, Nevada, New Jersey, North Carolina, Rhode Island, Virginia, Washington DC, West Virginia
+Alabama, Alaska, Arkansas, Delaware, Florida, Georgia, Hawaii, Indiana, Iowa, Kentucky, Louisiana, Maryland, Montana, New Jersey, North Carolina, Rhode Island, Virginia, Washington DC, West Virginia

 The debate over this stuff has its own Wikipedia page

-, and has been raging ever since German agricultural chemist Franz von Soxhlet (inventor of the wildly popular “Soxhlet extractor”) first suggested that milk be pasteurized.
-Some scholars believe raw milk to have intrinsic health benefits, while detractors believe it to be totally gross and, evidently, responsible for 25% of food and water contamination in the year 1938 alone.
+, and it has been raging ever since German agricultural chemist Franz von Soxhlet (inventor of the wildly popular “Soxhlet extractor”) first suggested that milk be pasteurized.
+Some scholars believe raw milk to have intrinsic health benefits, while detractors believe it to be totally gross.

 Banned in: Arkansas

-The ban on these melatonin-laced brownies has since been relaxed, but Arkansas officials were certainly up in arms about them when they hit the melatonin-laced baked-good scene in 2011 due to their causing severe drowsiness.
+The ban on these melatonin-laced brownies has since been relaxed, but Arkansas officials were certainly up in arms about them when they hit the melatonin-laced baked-good scene in 2011 due to the severe drowsiness they caused.
 Melatonin then came under fire as a food additive by Dick Durbin (D-IL), considered by many to be the Senate’s drowsiness hawk.